Natural Language Decomposition and Interpretation of Complex Utterances: Data

-\paragraph{Data Statistics:} We collected a total of 104 unique complex utterances, each of which is paired with accompanying decomposition annotations.
-While it is a relatively small count, note that most of the data (94 out of 104) is used to construct an evaluation set, as we are interested in learning to generalize from very small numbers of training examples.
-Annotated complex utterances in our data exhibit a diverse range of properties (an utterance can have multiple): 55\% use a map (for-loop), 36\% contain actions based on a condition, 31\% use a filter operation, 24\% query about calendar or emails, 37\% contain a create meeting action, 9\% contain a delete meeting action, and 31\% contain a modify meeting action.
-The average number of decomposition steps in our data is 2.9, with a maximum of 8 steps.
-The average number of tokens in each program (treating sequences of keywords such as API names and arguments as single tokens) is 16.7, while the average number of tokens in the program fragment corresponding to a single step is 5.7.
-For comparison, the average number of tokens in the programs for elementary utterances is 5.6.
+\paragraph{Data Statistics:} We collected a total of \newreplace{126}{210} unique complex utterances. \newreplace{each of which is paired with accompanying decomposition annotations.}{ The dataset is a mix of 126 utterances paired with annotated programs and 84 that are unannotated.
+As discussed later, in addition to reference-based metrics, we also provide various reference-less metrics that do not require annotations.} While it is a relatively small count, note that most of the data (\newreplace{116 out of 126}{200 out of 210}) is used to construct an evaluation set, as we are interested in learning to generalize from very small numbers of training examples.
+Annotated complex utterances in our full dataset exhibit a diverse range of properties (an utterance can have multiple): 55\% use a map operation (for-loop), 36\% contain actions based on a condition, 31\% use a filter operation, 24\% query about calendar/email, 37\% contain a create meeting action, 9\% contain a delete meeting action, and 31\% contain a modify meeting action.
+The average number of decomposition steps in our data is 3, with a maximum of 7 steps.
+The average number of tokens in each program is 14.5\footnotemark, while the average number of tokens in the program fragment corresponding to a single step is 4.8.
+For comparison, the average number of tokens in the programs for elementary utterances is 4.5.